 Enhancing Auditory Processing skills is an integral part of learning and skill building.
 Our Auditory Processing Activities are play-based and easy to implement.

 Let the kids tap and drum to explore the different sounds.
-Once the bottles were hung the ideas for games just kept coming.
+Once the bottles were hung up the ideas for games and Auditory Processing Activities just kept coming.
 Try this in your yard or school and see what games make your heart sing.

 Most of us played hide and seek when we were children and just about all children know the game.
 Try playing this version to build auditory processing skills.

 Objectives: Auditory Processing, Object permanence, Turn taking, Patience, Critical thinking.

 The idea of the game is to teach the child to listen rather than relying on visual cues.
 It’s a tricky and hilarious game, give it a try!